 Before your barium enema, consider asking the following questions:

-Why are you recommending this procedure?
+Why are you recommending this procedure for me?

 Who will perform the barium enema?
 Who else will be in the room?

-What will happen during the barium enema?
+What will happen during the test?

-How long will the procedure take?
+How long will it take?

 Will it be painful?

 Are there risks associated with having a barium enema?

 How accurate is a barium enema at finding cancer?

-- When will I learn the results?
-How will they be communicated to me?
+When and how will I learn the results?

 Who will explain the results to me?

 What other tests will I need if the barium enema finds evidence of cancer?